Nottingham Council House

-Nottingham Council House is the city hall of Nottingham, England.
+The Nottingham Council House is the former city hall of Nottingham, England.
 The 200 ft high dome that rises above the city is the centrepiece of the skyline and presides over the Old Market Square, which is also referred to as the "City Centre".
-It is a Grade II* listed building.
+The building is Grade II* listed, and has retail units at street-level.

 History

-The Council House was commissioned to replace the former Nottingham Exchange.
-It was designed by Thomas Cecil Howitt in the Neo-Baroque style and built between 1927 and 1929.
+Designed by Thomas Cecil Howitt in the Neo-Baroque style and built between 1927 and 1929, the Council House was commissioned to replace the former Nottingham Exchange.

-Housed within the belfry, is the affectionately-named 'Little John' hour bell – the deepest toned clock bell in the United Kingdom, weighing over 10 t – whose strike can be heard for a distance of 7 miles.
+Housed within the belfry is the affectionately-named 'Little John' hour bell – the deepest toned clock bell in the United Kingdom, weighing over 10 t – whose strike can be heard for a distance of 7 miles.